Top 7 WordPress Security Scams and How to Avoid Them!

 Fake plugins and themes can pose significant risks to WordPress security.
 These fraudulent tools often contain hidden malicious code that can compromise your site.

-How Fake Plugins and Themes Work:
+Fake Plugins and Themes

-Brute Force Attacks: Cracking the Code
+Introduction Brute Force Attacks: Cracking the Code

 How Brute Force Attacks Work: